indrabasak/indrabasak.github.io/_posts/2025-02-16-from-kiddicraft-to-lego.md

 already established an excellent [website dedicated to Hilary Page and his creations](https://www.hilarypagetoys.com/), effectively retelling his story.

-The Brickfetish site does an excellent job of recounting the history of Kiddicraft and Hilary Page.
+The [Brickfetish](http://www.brickfetish.com/timeline/1947.html) site does an excellent job of recounting the history of Kiddicraft and Hilary Page.
 Rather than regurgitating the well-known facts about the inventor, I aim to shed light on lesser-known aspects.

 Hilary Page was not just a toy inventor; he was also a child psychologist deeply invested in revolutionizing the design of children's toys.
-He even advised parents against purchasing mechanical toys for children under five and encouraged buying small dolls for little girls.
+He often advised parents against purchasing mechanical toys for children under five and encouraged buying small dolls for little girls.

+One aspect that always bothered me was the mysterious circumstances surrounding Hilary Page's death.
+While many sources, including Wikipedia, claim that he ended his life due to business struggles, fear of his company's collapse, or lack of recognition, the inquest revealed a different narrative.
+It was mentioned that Mr. Page had been working tirelessly for months on a production that was, paradoxically, too successful.
+The demand far outstripped the supply, leading to immense pressure.
+This revelation added a twist to the story of a man who was, perhaps, overwhelmed by the very success he had strived so hard to achieve.
+[West London Observer, June 28, 1957]

+> "Supplies were not meeting demand, but the extent of his worries was certainly unjustified."
+>
+> --- Charles Warwick Alpass
+>
+> West London Observer, June 28, 1957

+The same newspaper report also recounted the tragic discovery made by Mrs. Oreline Page.
+She found her husband lifeless in his Ellis Street, Chelsea office, with a gas tap turned on.
+A poignant notice was pinned to the office door, reading, “Beware—Gas.”

+The night before his tragic end, Hilary Page wrote a letter to his loyal secretary, Mrs. Patricia Sykes-Wright.
+In it, he entrusted her with the task of delivering this mysterious letter to the board.
+The contents of this final message remained a secret, adding another layer of intrigue to his already compelling story.